Determinantal point process models and statistical inference : Extended version: Definition, existence, simulation, and densities for determinantal point processes

 \begin{theorem} If $n>0$ and $K(x,y) = \sum_{k=1}^n {\phi_k(x)}\conj{\phi_k(y)}$ for all $x,y\in S$, then $\{X_1,\dots,X_n\}$ generated by Algorithm~\ref{alg:sim} is distributed as $\detproc_S(K)$. \end{theorem}

 To implement Algorithm~\ref{alg:sim} we need to sample from the densities $p_i$, $i=n,\ldots,1$.
-This may simply be done by rejection sampling with a uniform instrumental density and acceptance probability $p_i(x)/\sup_{y\in S}p_i(y)$.
+This may simply be done by rejection sampling with a uniform instrumental density and acceptance probability given by $p_i(x)/U$, where $U$ is an upper bound on $p_i(x)$ for $x\in S$.
+We use the bound $U=\sup_{y\in S}\|\bv(y)\|^2/i$, cf.\ \eqref{eq:p_i}, which simplifies to $U=n/i$ for the Fourier basis considered in Section~\ref{sec:approx2}.
 Appendixes~\ref{sec:algproof}-\ref{sec:closeupper} discuss rejection sampling for this and other choices of the instrumental distribution.